CIVA-Lab/BONBID-Swin-UNETR-RF/README.md

-# bondbidhie2023_algorithm Algorithm Docker
+# Deep and Local Features Segmentation Algorithm Docker
-Prepared by Rina Bao, 7/12/2023
+Prepared by Imad Toubal, 9/20/2023

-The source code for the algorithm container for bondbidhie2023_algorithm, generated with evalutils version 0.4.2 using Python 3.8.

 ## Before cloning
 This project uses Git Large File Storage (LFS) to handle large files.
 To work with this repository properly, you'll need to have Git LFS installed and set up.
 Here's how: